 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

-We consider our relationship with you to be an ongoing and continuous customer relationship, until such time that either we or you terminate it in accordance with our terms and conditions.
+We consider our relationship with you/your Company to be an ongoing and continuous client business relationship, until such time that either we or you/your Company terminate it in accordance with our terms and conditions.

-We will only retain your personal data for as long as necessary to fulfill the purposes we collected it for (i.e. the ongoing service provision) and, thereafter, for the purpose of satisfying any legal, accounting, tax and reporting requirements and obligations to which we may be subject and/or to the extent that we may also need to retain your personal data to be able to assert, exercise or defend possible future legal claims against or otherwise involving you.
+We will only retain your personal data for as long as necessary to fulfil the purposes we collected it for (i.e. the ongoing service provision) and, thereafter, for the purpose of satisfying any legal, accounting, tax and reporting requirements and obligations to which we may be subject and/or to the extent that we may also need to retain your personal data to be able to assert, exercise or defend possible future legal claims against or otherwise involving you/your Company.

 Under certain circumstances, you have rights under data protection laws in relation to your personal data.

-- Right of rectification of Personal Information – you have a right to ask us to correct data that we hold about you where it is inaccurate or incomplete.
-This enables you to have any incomplete or inaccurate data we hold about you corrected and/or updated, though we may need to verify the accuracy of the new data you provide to us.
-As mentioned, it is in your interest to keep us informed of any changes or updates to your personal data which occur during the course of your relationship with us.
+- Right of rectification of Personal Information: you have a right to ask us to correct data that we hold about you/your Company where it is inaccurate or incomplete.
+This enables you to have any incomplete or inaccurate data we hold about you/your Company corrected and/or updated, though we may need to verify the accuracy of the new data you provide to us.
+As mentioned, it is in your interest to keep us informed of any changes or updates to your personal data which occur during the course of your business relationship with us.